jgarber623/sixtwothree.org/src/posts/_posts/2015-06-29-responsible-web-design.md

 > I'm not sure what we call it now.
 Maybe we do need another term to get people to move away from the "progressive enhancement = working without JS" baggage that distracts from the real goal.

 I _completely_ disagree that we should change nomenclature because there exists some small segment of Web designers unwilling to expand their development toolbox.
 I think progressive enhancement—the term—remains useful, descriptive, and appropriate.
-But, _okay fine_, if the desire then is to ditch the term and shed whatever baggage it may have accumulated over the years, then I have a proposal.
+But, _okay fine_, if the desire is to ditch the term and shed whatever baggage it may have accumulated over the years, then I have a proposal.

 Let's call progressive enhancement what it truly is: Responsible Web Design.